 It is known as a retiree and vacation destination but, still, there are many Floridians who call the Keys home; over 25,000 of them to be exact.
 Although the island measures only 4 miles long by 2 miles wide, it still packs a punch in terms of things to do.

-Being the furthest city south in the continental United States, there aren’t many places you can go in the USA to get a more exotic appeal than Florida Key West.
+Being the furthest city south in the continental United States, there aren’t many places you can go to in the USA to get a more exotic appeal than Florida Key West.
+Key West is one of the top places to visit in Florida.
 If you are planning your next vacation to Key West.
 Florida, you will want to take a few minutes to read this Key West guide and learn about everything you need to know for your trip to Florida!

 This post may contain affiliate links.
 Purchasing or booking through these links earns us a commission at no extra charge to you.
 Thank you.